System Assembly and Testing

 With the non-crimp variety, the wire can be soldered into place, then secured with pliers.

 To avoid the internal wiring being disturbed during installation, all of the internal connections should be made on the side of the connector block that is furthest away from the glands.
-As noted above, this means that two of the apertures will need to terminate three wires.

 then tape them together without pre-twisting any of the copper cores.